alexwang09/imdb-python-webapp/README.md

 # imdb-python-webapp
-A movie review website wirted by python.
+A movie review website writed by python.